tock/book/src/course/root-of-trust/overview.md

 A hardware root of trust (HWRoT) is a security-hardened device intended to provide the foundation of trust for the system they're integrated into.
-Systems such as mobile phones, servers, and industrial control systems run code and access data that needs to be trusted, and if compromised could have severe negative impacts.
+Systems such as mobile phones, servers, and industrial control systems run code and access data that needs to be trusted, and if compromised, could have severe negative impacts.
 HWRoTs serve to ensure the trustworthiness of the code and data their system uses to prevent these outcomes.